top of page

 Research

-Extensive research was undertaken in the development of a right-to-left language product design, with a primary focus on creating a user-friendly and culturally sensitive solution.
-The research encompassed various dimensions, including linguistic, and design considerations.
+Extensive research was undertaken with a primary focus on creating a user-friendly and culturally sensitive solution.
+The research encompassed various dimensions, including linguistic and design considerations.

 Pain Points